praveenpuglia/shadow-dom-in-depth/README.md

 When creating custom components, we want to be able to provide only the necessary markup that goes into a particular component and use/group/style that as we want to as component authors.

-The DOM that a component user provides is called light DOM and slots are the way we can arrange that markup however we want.
-Style based on differnt situations and group them.
+The DOM that a component user provides is called light DOM and slots are the way we arrange, style, and group those elements.

-There are two aspects of a slot.
+There are two aspects of a slot:

 * **Light DOM Elements :** They say which slot they wanna go into.